 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Identify evidence from patterns in rock formations and fossils in rock layers to support an explanation for changes in a landscape over time.
 (Grade 4) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
 (Grade 4) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 When you walk outside, how does the land around you change shape and look different?
 What are some things that change the shape of the Earth's surface?
 For example, have you ever been to the mountains?
 Have you ever been to the ocean?
 How are they different?
 Do you have a river near your school?
 How does a river change the land when it runs through it?
 Do you think that land in Africa or South America looks the same as it does in America?
 Were these landscapes always here or did they happen over time?